AGCO (NYSE:AGCO) Issues FY23 Earnings Guidance

 AGCO Increases Dividend

-In other AGCO news, SVP Torsten Rudolf Willi Dehner sold 744 shares of the company’s stock in a transaction dated Thursday, February 23rd.
-The shares were sold at an average price of $140.71, for a total transaction of $104,688.24.
-Following the transaction, the senior vice president now owns 26,867 shares in the company, valued at approximately $3,780,455.57.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-In other news, SVP Robert B. Crain sold 13,000 shares of the stock in a transaction that occurred on Friday, February 10th.
-The shares were sold at an average price of $132.67, for a total value of $1,724,710.00.
-Following the transaction, the senior vice president now owns 40,167 shares in the company, valued at approximately $5,328,955.89.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-Also, SVP Torsten Rudolf Willi Dehner sold 744 shares of the stock in a transaction that occurred on Thursday, February 23rd.
-The stock was sold at an average price of $140.71, for a total transaction of $104,688.24.
-Following the completion of the transaction, the senior vice president now owns 26,867 shares in the company, valued at approximately $3,780,455.57.
+In other AGCO news, CAO Lara Thrush Long sold 1,623 shares of the company’s stock in a transaction on Tuesday, February 21st.
+The stock was sold at an average price of $138.76, for a total value of $225,207.48.
+Following the transaction, the chief accounting officer now owns 782 shares of the company’s stock, valued at $108,510.32.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+In other AGCO news, CAO Lara Thrush Long sold 1,623 shares of the business’s stock in a transaction on Tuesday, February 21st.
+The shares were sold at an average price of $138.76, for a total transaction of $225,207.48.
+Following the sale, the chief accounting officer now directly owns 782 shares of the company’s stock, valued at approximately $108,510.32.
+The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+Also, SVP Luis Fernando Sartini Felli sold 9,150 shares of the business’s stock in a transaction on Monday, February 13th.
+The shares were sold at an average price of $137.38, for a total transaction of $1,257,027.00.
+Following the sale, the senior vice president now directly owns 15,833 shares in the company, valued at $2,175,137.54.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 27,142 shares of company stock valued at $3,671,940.
-16.60% of the stock is owned by insiders.
+Over the last three months, insiders sold 27,142 shares of company stock worth $3,671,940.
+Company insiders own 16.60% of the company’s stock.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in AGCO.
-Raymond James Financial Services Advisors Inc. raised its stake in AGCO by 21.4% during the 1st quarter.
-Raymond James Financial Services Advisors Inc. now owns 2,962 shares of the industrial products company’s stock worth $433,000 after acquiring an additional 522 shares during the period.
-Cambridge Investment Research Advisors Inc. bought a new stake in AGCO during the 1st quarter worth approximately $306,000.
-Acadian Asset Management LLC raised its stake in AGCO by 118.1% during the 1st quarter.
-Acadian Asset Management LLC now owns 1,758 shares of the industrial products company’s stock worth $256,000 after acquiring an additional 952 shares during the period.
-Great West Life Assurance Co.
-Can raised its stake in AGCO by 10.4% during the 1st quarter.
-Great West Life Assurance Co.
-Can now owns 36,347 shares of the industrial products company’s stock worth $5,469,000 after acquiring an additional 3,425 shares during the period.
-Finally, Raymond James Trust N.A. raised its stake in AGCO by 3.6% during the 1st quarter.
-Raymond James Trust N.A. now owns 3,743 shares of the industrial products company’s stock worth $547,000 after acquiring an additional 129 shares during the period.
-Institutional investors own 75.48% of the company’s stock.
+Hedge funds and other institutional investors have recently modified their holdings of the stock.
+Covington Capital Management lifted its position in AGCO by 227.8% during the 3rd quarter.
+Covington Capital Management now owns 377 shares of the industrial products company’s stock worth $36,000 after buying an additional 262 shares in the last quarter.
+Covestor Ltd increased its stake in shares of AGCO by 68.6% during the 1st quarter.
+Covestor Ltd now owns 1,133 shares of the industrial products company’s stock worth $166,000 after purchasing an additional 461 shares during the last quarter.
+First Republic Investment Management Inc. acquired a new position in shares of AGCO during the 1st quarter worth about $211,000.
+XTX Topco Ltd acquired a new position in shares of AGCO during the 1st quarter worth about $213,000.
+Finally, GSA Capital Partners LLP acquired a new position in shares of AGCO during the 4th quarter worth about $218,000.
+Institutional investors and hedge funds own 75.48% of the company’s stock.

 About AGCO